Squatting is a fundamental part of our natural movement. We do it from being babies. Then we grow up, and we start doing it in the gym too.

 Each make of machine might look slightly different, but most hack squat kits work in the same way.

-The starting position is to place your feet flat on the plate and lean back into the pads supporting your back.
+2. The starting position is to place your feet flat on the plate and lean back into the pads supporting your back.
 Make sure your feet are far enough forward to allow you to squat down into a deep squat.
-They should be about shoulder width apart in stance with your toes facing outwards slightly.
+They should be about shoulder-width apart instance, with your toes facing outwards slightly.
 Your knees may be slightly bent at this point, and that’s okay.

 How is the hack squat different to a normal squat?

-The main difference of using the hack squat machine compared to squatting with a barbell is that the machine supports your core.
+The main difference between using the hack squat machine and squatting with a barbell is that the machine supports your core.

-This means it removes the need of your core, and other key muscles, to support and stabilise the body during the squat exercise.
+This means it removes the need for your core and other key muscles to support and stabilise the body during the squat exercise.
 One of the key benefits of a traditional squat is being a well rounded, compound exercise that goes a long way to developing lower body and core strength.
 This isn’t the case with the hack squat exercise.

 What are the benefits of a hack squat?

-The hack squat machine is useful for those looking to better isolate their quads.
-If your training programme is split very granularly, this might be a useful bit of kit for achieving a more quad specific exercise.
+The hack squat machine is helpful for those looking to better isolate their quads.
+If your training programme is split very granularly, this might be a helpful bit of kit for achieving a more quad specific exercise.

 There’s also an argument that the hack squat is helpful for beginners.
 It can emulate the movement of the squat if you’re not quite familiar with it yet.
 However, you’re much better off starting with the humble bodyweight squat and building up from there.

 Because there aren’t enough squat variations, some people also like to use the hack squat machine slightly differently.
 This has led to the reverse hack squat being coined.